hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted/Containers.md

 ## Overview

-In Factory 1.0 a "Container" was just a namespace.
-In 2.0 Containers can be created, referenced, passed around, and deallocated as needed.

 Containers are used by Factory to manage object creation, object resolution, and object lifecycles in general.

+In Factory 1.0 with its statically defined Factory's a "container" was really just a convenient namespace.
+But in Factory 2.0 a container is a distinct object that can be referenced, passed around, and deallocated as needed.

+You can even create separate instances of the same container type, each with its own registrations and scope caches.

+Factory 2.0 supports true container-based dependency injection.

 ## Containers and Factory's

-Factory's are defined within container extensions, and must be provided with a reference to that container on initialization.
+Factory's are usually defined within container extensions, and must be provided with a reference to that container on initialization.
 ```swift
 extension Container {
     var service: Factory<ServiceType> {